JustinDavisA/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1.Routing - Handles how URLs respond to requests (handler functuions)

+2.Middleware - Functions that have access to req and res allowing but not requiring chnages

 - [ ] Describe Middleware?

+With access to the request and response function it can also act as the next funtion in the cycle

 - [ ] Describe a Resource?

+A resource is a group of data objects accessed by the client

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes like 404 (Not found) can be responded with for optimal feedback

 - [ ] How can we partition our application into sub-applications?

+Express routers allow us to divide up our code and not have all server requests in the same place

 ## Project Setup